DruadanJP/Simple-Expense-Tracker/Docs/README.md

 # Expense Tracker

 ## Overview
 Expense Tracker is a very simple and intuitive application designed to help you manage your personal finances.
-Track your income, expenses, and savings effortlessly.
+Track your expenses effortlessly.
 The code should be easy to follow and understand.
 A more precise explanation here: [Explanation](Docs/Explanation.md)

 ## Features
 - Add and categorize expenses